 A Belgian beer bar in Australia?
 I wasnít expecting much, but this place is just pathetic.
 8 drafts of all crap, Stella Artois and etc. Bottles consisted of Chimay and a few Timmermanís.
 Insult to the words Belgian beer bar, donít even come by despite being about 2 minutes from Hartís.

+Visited on July 16, 2013.
+Big place, lots of indoors seating.
+Rather high prices.
+Minimum $20 to pay with card, no WiFi.
+Didnít eat.
 Mainly Belgian beers, and expensive at that.
 As a European visiting, you can probably find these beers fresher and a lot less expensive closer to home.
 As an Australian I guess it might carry some more weight in what you can find and are willing to pay for.
 Decent service, though I only stayed for one cider I hadnít tried before and then walked over to nearby Harts instead.

 Dark wood, mirrors, piles of nice glassware.
 Smells of mussels and chips.
 Looks good, high ceilings and hard surfaces make the place a bit loud.
 Thereís good beer to be had and some that you donít see much of on tap in Australia, and a fine albeit expensive and predictable bottle list.
 The full pseudís rigmarole of these places is adhered to - correct glass is squirted over a spigot, the head is cut with a foam scraper, the outside of the glass is dunked in a sink to clean the outside of the glass after the pour - but hang on, my beer smells like utter crap because many other glasses have been ritually so dunked and 80% of them were of Stella.